delegateas/DataModelViewer/README.md

 * AzureLocation: Name of the location for the resource group in Azure (e.g. "westeurope" - not the display name which is "West Europe").
 * AzureResourceGroupName: Name of the Resource Group in Azure.
 If this matches an existing group in the location above that will be used for the DMV resources, if not a new resource group will be created.
 * DataverseUrl: URL for the Dataverse environment which the data model will be based on (e.g. "https://mySystem-dev.crm4.dynamics.com/".
 * DataverseSolutionNames: Comma-seperated list of solutions to based DMV on.
+Use the logical names (not display names).
 * WebsiteName: Used for the url of the web app presenting the data model to the user.
 The full URL will be in the format "https://wa-{WebsiteName}.azurewebsites.net/" and must be globally unique.
 * WebsitePassword: Password used by DMV users to login to the generated site.
 * WebsiteSessionSecret: Key to encrypt the session token with (You can set it to whatever you like, but recommended 32 random characters).